Comment on page

 Docket Cache is not just stored the object cache, it converts the object cache into plain PHP code.
 This solution is faster since WordPress can use the cache directly without running other operation.

 Docket Cache converts the object cache into plain PHP code.
-When read and write cache, it will use OPcache directly which results in faster data retrieval and better performance.
+When reading and writing cache, it will use OPcache directly which results in faster data retrieval and better performance.

 A RAM disk is a representation of a hard disk using RAM resources, and it can take the form of a hardware device or a virtual disk.